*Misuse of Social Media, Families and Society Suffering from Various Problems!*

 4. Solving doubts through dialogue:

-*(The columnist is a well-known journalist and General Secretary of the All India Save Society Movement)*
+*(The writer is a well-known journalist and the General Secretary of the All India Society Protection Movement)*

 sarfarazahmedqasmi@gmail.com